pauliacomi/pyGAPS/docs/manual/isotherm.rst

       to describe a model of adsorption behaviour.
 It can only model a single branch of the data, either adsorption or desorption.

-Both classes are derived from the :meth:`~pygaps.classes.isotherm.Isotherm` class.
+Both classes are derived from the :meth:`~pygaps.core.isotherm.Isotherm` class.
 This class holds all descriptions of the experiment, such as the adsorbate used, the material name and the temperature at which the isotherm was taken.
 These parameters are inherited in the two child isotherm objects, therefore, the user should not have to use this class